Tags (Unicode block): Current use

 The tag sequences are derived from ISO 3166-2, but sequences representing other subnational flags (for example US states) are also possible using this mechanism.
 However, as of Unicode version 12.0 only the three flag sequences listed above are "Recommended for General Interchange" by the Unicode Consortium, meaning they are "most likely to be widely supported across multiple platforms".

+Tags have been used to create invisible prompt injections on LLMs.

 Unicode block

 History

 The following Unicode-related documents record the purpose and process of defining specific characters in the Tags block: